LivLilli/MISTIC/README.md

 ```

 The above command filters and samples by topic the data for training.
 Moreover, it applies all the preprocessing pipeline (then the segmentation and the topic filtering) to the input gold standards, for being used in the inference phase.
 Training data sampling takes as input a dataset of sentences annotated by the SAS text-analytics pipeline.
-The dataset is required to present the columns parole chiave and livello_categoria_1, where are indicated the key lemmas and the concepts of presence/absence related to those lemmas:
+The dataset is required to present the columns "parole chiave" and "livello_categoria_1", where are indicated the key lemmas and the concepts of presence/absence related to those lemmas:

 | id | sent_id | splitted_text | livello_categoria_1 | parole chiave |
 |----|:-------:|:-------------:|:-------------------:|---------------: